-There’s no wrong time to explore Maine’s Lakes & Mountains.
+There’s no wrong time to explore Maine’s Lakes and Mountains.
 During the summer, warm and sunny days make paddling or relaxing on a summit the perfect ways to cool down.
-During the fall, foliage and vibrant color explode as beautifully as anywhere else in New England (or the country!).
+In the fall, foliage and vibrant color explode as beautifully as anywhere else in New England (or the country!).
 During the calm and snowy winters, trails transition for Nordic skiing or snowshoeing, lakes freeze for ice fishing, and ski resorts begin to spin their lifts.
-During the spring, foliage comes back to life in a flood of green, and waterfalls roar in their full glory.
+When spring arrives, foliage comes back to life in a flood of green, and waterfalls roar in their full glory.

 9. There’s as much to see in town as there is in the wild.